Potted Fruit Trees for Small Yards

 Feijoa sellowiana, or “pineapple guava” is happy growing in an oversized (24-inch) container.

 Feijoa is commonly planted as a medium size bush (10-15 feet tall and wide), but they are also available as “standards” or tree -style as well.
-I use a potting soil that is appropriate for vegetable and fruit plants.

 Nothing fancy.